 North America’s First Hybrid LNG/Battery Ferry

 This story is about hybrid boats, a subject that I have been following for many years.
-However, when I see the word “hybrid” I still think first of a really efficient, low-emission passenger car like the Toyota Prius, the world’s … Continue reading
+However, when I see the word “hybrid” I still think first of a really efficient, low-emission passenger car like the Toyota Prius, the world’s first mass-produced hybrid.
+This breakthrough design happens to be 20 years old this year, and… Continue reading North America’s First Hybrid LNG/Battery Ferry

 WW II Minesweeper Tradition Lives on in Seattle Yard